Ashish080213/Snake-Game-Using-PyGame/README.md

 W - MOVES UP,
 S - MOVES DOWN,
 A - MOVES LEFT,
-D - MOVES RIGHT,
+D - MOVES RIGHT

 SPACEBAR - START GAME,
 ESC - QUIT,
-ENTER - REPLAY,
+ENTER - REPLAY

 ALL FILES WHICH ARE BEEN SHARED SHOULD BE IN ONE FOLDER AND THEN ENJOY YOUR GAME:)